jwalton/rust-book-abridged/docs/ch20/ch20-02-multi-threaded-web-server.md

 }
 ```

 That's all there is too it!
-Except... wait...
-Rust can't find the `ThreadPool` symbol.
+Except Rust can't find the `ThreadPool` symbol.
 We'll have to bring it into scope to use it, but before that we'll have to build a ThreadPool!

 ## Building a ThreadPool

 Before we show the code for a ThreadPool, let's take a moment to think through what it's going to look like.
 We want to store a collection of threads.
 We won't know the number of threads until runtime so a vector is a reasonable choice here, but what exactly is being stored in the vector?
 How do you store a thread?
 If we have a look at the signature for `thread::spawn`:

 ```rust
 pub fn spawn<F, T>(f: F) -> JoinHandle<T>